Customers who need assistance

 Spares are not allowed in checked luggage or on board.

-• Please notify the Contact Center at least 48 hours prior to departure if you need assistance.
+• Please notify the Contact Center at least 5days prior to departure if you need assistance.
 (Guide dogs are allowed to accompany customers free of charge.
 Please also check [customers with assistance dogs for the physically challenged] if you wish to bring your dog with you.

 • To request a seat, please use the Advance Seat Reservation Service at least 24 hours prior to departure.
 (Paid service)